nvietto/nopunintended/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-nopunintended is a fun package designed to take your mind off things with a pun from the show/video game 'The Last of Us'.
+nopunintended is a fun package designed to take your mind off things with puns from the show/video game 'The Last of Us.'

 <img src="image.png" alt="Image" width="600">